openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 >
 > This translates into [entity] addresses between 0 and 9,998 in data frames.

+Note that entity begins counting at 1, data frame address at 0.

 The openHAB modbus binding uses data frame entity addresses when referring to modbus entities.
 That is, the entity address configured in modbus binding is passed to modbus protocol frame as-is.
 For example, Modbus `poller` thing with `start=3`, `length=2` and `type=holding` will read modbus entities with the following numbers 40004 and 40005.
+The manufacturer of any modbus device may choose to use either notation, you may have to infer which, or use trial and error.

 ### Value Types On Read And Write

 This section explains the detailed descriptions of different value types on read and write.
-Note that value types less than 16 bits are not supported on write (see [poller thing](#poller-thing) documentation for details).
+Note that value types less than 16 bits are not supported on write to holding registers (see [poller thing](#poller-thing) documentation for details).

 See [Full examples](#full-examples) section for practical examples.